riverford/compound/README.md

 Compound is a micro structure for data used in reagent (and re-frame etc) applications, based on the idea that [worse is better](https://en.wikipedia.org/wiki/Worse_is_better).

-It is not as expressive as datascript and other in-memory databases, but it does provide extra functionality over storing data in a map indexed by one thing.
-It is useful if you have data that has more than one access pattern, and want to avoid repeated linear scans, but for some reason datascript is not an ideal fit (e.g. with reframe, to avoid recomputing every query whenever the database changes).

 ```

   less expressive                        more expressive